Imagine Lithium (CVE:ILI) Trading Down 25% – Here’s Why

-Imagine Lithium Inc. (CVE:ILI – Get Free Report) shares were down 25% during mid-day trading on Monday .
-The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 312,603 shares changed hands during mid-day trading, an increase of 192% from the average daily volume of 107,218 shares.
+Shares of Imagine Lithium Inc. (CVE:ILI – Get Free Report) traded down 25% during mid-day trading on Tuesday .
+The stock traded as low as C$0.02 and last traded at C$0.02.
+312,603 shares were traded during trading, an increase of 192% from the average session volume of 107,218 shares.
 The stock had previously closed at C$0.02.

 Imagine Lithium Inc, a junior mineral exploration company, acquires, explores, and evaluates mineral properties in North America.
 It has 100% interest in its flagship project the Jackpot Lithium property located in Thunder Bay, Ontario.
 The company was formerly known as Infinite Ore Corp. and changed its name to Imagine Lithium Inc in February 2022.